 Translation professionals are also communication professionals.
 To make sure we communicate effectively here at IVANNOVATION we like to make sure that we are sharing our views, company information, and insight on the right platforms.

 This application hardly needs an introduction.
 It has taken the business world by storm, but in case you’re not sure what it is, here you go!
 Slack is a messaging tool with message threads organized in private and public channels.
 Messages themselves can be commented on so that message threads can be focused on single topics rather than rambling over various topics.
+This is one of the top productivity tools for managers as they need to organize teams and ensure effortless communication within and between teams.
+It has an incredible number of third party integrations, so if you use tools such as Google Drive, Trello, Hubspot, or whatever, there may be an integration to make your life easier.

 WebEx by Cisco is a web conferencing service.
 You can send an email with a link to a contact.
 When the contact clicks on the link, they log into the call.
 They can choose to use a telephone or the computer microphone and speaker to join in.
 Users can share their screens and text chat as well.
 It’s an excellent and reliable service.